RingCentral pricing: Hidden fees + 6 Other things to know

 RingCentral has been a major business phone provider since the 1990s — but its pricing isn’t as straightforward as it seems.

-With five different offers, 12+ add-ons, and sneaky hidden fees, you might end up paying more than you expected.
+With six different offers, 14+ add-ons, and hidden fees, you might end up paying more than you expected.

 Before you commit, let’s break down RingCentral’s pricing, fine print, and whether it’s truly worth it — or if there’s a better alternative for your business.